 The final component to content is what people see on the screen.
 “Death by PowerPoint” is even more fatal in a virtual environment.
 Emphasize visuals over text.
 You’ll need more slides virtually than live at an event.
 An extra two to five minutes is an eternity when people are looking at their computer screens.
 Have ONE single idea per slide, keep the pace moving briskly so they’re not reading while you’re talking.

-Whatever you do in person you should be doing it more or bigger virtually.
+Whatever you do in person you should be doing it more or bigger during virtual presentations.
 More interaction, more compelling visuals, more stories, more video.
 In terms of delivery more energy, more excitement.
 There are three components of energy: Mental, emotional and physical.
 Mentally, you want to be focused and in the zone.
 Emotional focus is you’re passionate, you care.
 Physically: Be larger than life.
 Your voice has got to be a little louder.
 Lean in, lean forward elbows on the desk.
 Get yourself physically in the game, have that energy – caffeine, stretch, etc. If you’re not excited your audience isn’t going to get excited.

 Practice beforehand so you know how long each section takes and PRACTICE your timing ahead of time so you know when to add a story or take a story out depending upon how much time you have left.